 All official government documents (TWIC, MMC, passport) should be copied and mailed to the Admissions Office, please do not send originals.
 Make sure you send all pages of your MMC, the page that contain your picture and any endorsements issued by the USCG (pages 4 & 5).
 Please be sure to send the original dental letter.

 Once an applicant has a completed file they will be advised approximately three months prior to their report date that they have been selected for class.
-The applicant will need to contact their local SIU Hall to set up their trainee physical, drug test and benzene test.
-This is a conditional acceptance letter and all medical exams must be completed on time and passed before an applicant can report for school.
-Students will be scheduled for classes on as needed basis again depending on industry needs.
+The applicant will need to contact their local SIU Hall to set up their trainee physical, functional capacity exam, drug test and benzene test.
+This is a conditional acceptance letter and all medical exams must be completed and passed at least two weeks prior to the date the applicant is scheduled to report to the School.
+If the applicant is unable to pass all medical exams within six (6) months of his/her origianlly scheduled start date, the applicant will lose their conditional acceptance.
+The applicant may re-apply for admission after waiting at least one year from the date their conditional acceptance was withdrawn, but must re-submit the entire application, beginning with Step #1 and be selected to move to Step #2.
+They must pass all medical requirements (physical exam, benzene test, drug test and functinoal capacity test) before he/she will be considered for admission.
+Students will be scheduled for classes on as needed basis depending on industry needs.

 Once the student has paid for their uniforms and they have been issued the uniform fee is non-refundable.

-If you have any questions about the application process please contact the Admissions Office at 301-994-0010, Ext.
-2 or email Admissions@seafarers.org.
+If you have any questions about the application process please contact the Admissions Office at 301-994-0010, prompt 2 or email Admissions@seafarers.org.